-For a while now I have been hoping to post a link to an blog post by Chicago-based Nnedi Okorafor, a writer of science fiction, about the reception to science fiction among Africans.
+For a while now I have been hoping to post a link to a blog post by Chicago-based Nnedi Okorafor, a writer of science fiction, about the reception to science fiction among Africans.
 Okorafor mentions some samples of African science fiction: Ghanaian author Kojo Laing’s collection of short stories and her novels Big Bishop Roko and the Alter Gangsters and Woman of the Aeroplanes.
 She continues:

 Like the people she interviews for her post, Okorafor is not very optimistic about the genre’s future on the continent (The interviewees includes Nollywood director Tchidi Chikere, author Tobias Buckell, and Naunihal Singh, a political scientist and fan of speculative fiction.)